 Our pupils increasingly use mobile phones, tablets and computers on a daily basis.
 They are a source of fun, entertainment, communication and education.
 However, we know that some adults and young people will use these technologies to harm children.
 The harm might range from sending hurtful or abusive communications, to enticing children to engage in sexually harmful conversations, webcam photography, encouraging radicalisation or face-to-face meetings.
-The school's e-safety policy explains how we aim to keep pupils safe in school which includes reasonable filters and monitoring.
+The school's e-safety policy accessed via the school website and staff shared drive and explains how we aim to keep pupils safe in school.
 Cyberbullying and sexting by pupils, via texts and emails, will be treated as seriously as any other type of bullying and in the absence of a child protection concern will be managed through our anti-bullying and confiscation procedures.

 Chatrooms and some social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access these sites in school.
-Some pupils will undoubtedly be 'chatting' outside school and are informed of the risks of this through PSHE/SRE.
+Some pupils will undoubtedly be 'chatting' outside school and are informed of the risks of this through PSHE lessons.
 Parents are encouraged to consider measures to keep their children safe when using social media.

-Acceptable IT use for staff, pupils will be enforced and parents are also informed of expectations.
+Acceptable IT use for staff, pupils will be enforced and parents are also informed of expectations through signposting to our acceptable IT use agreement.